twylie/viromatch/hugo/content/overview/steps/_index.md

 ### 22. validate_nuc_nt_merge_r1_mapped_sam

 For the read-1 FASTQ reads, all of the split nt SAM files for the mapped reads are merged into a single SAM file that is sorted by read id names.
-The SAM file needs to be sorted by read names because the pipeline's downstreamn best hit logic evaluates reads by _read blocks_: blocks of hits for the same read id.
+The SAM file needs to be sorted by read names because the pipeline's downstream best hit logic evaluates reads by _read blocks_: blocks of hits for the same read id.

 ### 23. validate_nuc_nt_merge_r2_mapped_sam

 For the read-2 FASTQ reads, all of the split nt SAM files for the mapped reads are merged into a single SAM file that is sorted by read id names.
-The SAM file needs to be sorted by read names because the pipeline's downstreamn best hit logic evaluates reads by _read blocks_: blocks of hits for the same read id.
+The SAM file needs to be sorted by read names because the pipeline's downstream best hit logic evaluates reads by _read blocks_: blocks of hits for the same read id.

 ### 24. validate_nuc_nt_write_r1_unmapped_ids